MarkSFrancis/command-palette/README.md

 # Command Palette

-A concept order management platform with a command palette
+A concept todo list with a command palette